 Each year thousands of adults choose to become Catholics.
 They come from different backgrounds for different reasons:

-- Some are already Christians from other traditions attracted by the teaching of the Catholic Church and by the example of individual Catholics they know.
+- Some are already Christians from other traditions attracted by the teaching and practices of the Catholic Church and by the example of individual Catholics they know.

 - Some are from another faith or no faith at all who have heard about Jesus, His claim to forgive sin and His promise of eternal life.